mcfnord/cem/src/sforce.md

 are vaporware.
 While I'm often working with these clues to build out a skeleton of user-specific or developer-oriented task lists, I write about apps that run.
 Those pre-product sources suggest explanations of features, special cases, and caveats that might help a user use the software.
-I'll give them everything that could possibly help.
+I'll pass along everything that could possibly help.
 Reading and repeating are large parts of this job.

 Check out my answer to #1, where I published from markdown into both HTML and PDF, using